Yakuhito/ChiaFarms/README.md

  - announcements use a special 'code' to communicate.
 For each message, there's a string defined in `announements.clib`.
 An announcement also contains the amount of tokens that need to be minted/burned and, if the target is a TAIL, a coin id.
  - for each mint/burn action, both puzzles generate an announcement and assert another one.
 This was inspired from `p2_singleton`.
  - look at the commits to see just how fast I created this file
+ - BUCKs and SEEDs can be changed 1:1

 ## To Mention
 A few thing that I would like to mention: